-We have been living in our adopted country of United States for over five years now and finally getting into the groove of the July 4th Cookout.
-Given that my hubby is Australian, we love the idea of an all-day barbeque.
-I’d love to share some kids yoga sequences, books, and activities to celebrate this special day.
+We have been living in our adopted country of United States for over seven years now and finally getting into the groove of the July 4th Cookout.
+Given that my hubby is Australian, we love the idea of an all-day barbecue.
+I’d love to share some Independence Day for kids yoga sequences, yoga cards, books, and activities to celebrate this special day.

 This post contains an Amazon affiliate link.

 A kids yoga sequence inspired by M is for Majestic: A National Parks Alphabetby David Domeniconi and Pam Carroll.